 3).
 Tetra 29041 Half Moon Bubbler

-This is a cool miniature fish tank for any child who wants some small tetra fish in their room.
+This is a cool miniature fish tank for any child who wants some small tetra fish in their room (you can check the current price here).

 This is a neat beginner’s tank for several reasons and one we feel is one of the cool fish tanks for kids.
 It comes complete with a cartridge based filtration system that is fully functional and has the necessary filter components included.
 The Tetra 29041 Half Moon Bubbler, 3-Gallon also features a bubble curtain for a mesmerizing wall of bubbles that the fish and your kid will love.

 This is a 3 gallon tank, so it can fit a fair amount of tetra fish.
 The half-moon shape of this tank makes it a pretty space saving tank, plus it provides your kids with a 180 degree view of their pets, which is of course a bonus.
 This thing even comes with an underwater LED lighting system to make the water and the bubbles look fun and colorful.